Isabelllle/CIT-Android-team75/README.md

 ## Installation Guide
 Steps:
+1. Download(Git clone)
-1. Start by navigating to the 'main' branch on your version control system.
+2. Start by navigating to the 'main' branch on your version control system.
 Make sure you're working with the latest code.
 Command for git through Terminal:
 `git checkout main`
-2. Both frontend and backend servers need to be running simultaneously.
+3. Both frontend and backend servers need to be running simultaneously.
      **Run Frontend:**
      Open a terminal window and navigate to the AdminWeb/front_web/admin_react directory.
      Use the following command to start the frontend server: